albar965/littlenavconnect/README.txt

 =================

-Little Navconnect is a free open source application that acts as an agent connecting Little Navmap with a FSX, Prepar3D or X-Plane flight simulator.
+Little Navconnect is a free open source application that acts as an agent connecting Little Navmap with a FSX, Prepar3D, Microsoft Flight Simulator 2020 or X-Plane flight simulator.

 This allows to use Little Navmap on Linux or Mac and saves the the pain of setting up remote SimConnect links.